 pmlogger_rewrite is a helper script that is used by

 pmlogger_daily(1) when rewriting Performance Co-Pilot (PCP)

 evolutionary changes in metadata so old archives can be updated

 and then merged with current archives.

 pmlogger_rewrite is a wrapper script for pmlogrewrite(1) that

 pmlogrewrite is run with the -i option so rewriting is done ``in

 place''.
 The -q option is also used, so if no rewriting is

 required then no changes are made to the archive files.

--v and -w.
+--verbose) and -w (or --warnings).
 Refer to pmlogrewrite(1) for

 The remaining options are:

 Runs pmlogger_rewrite in a ``show me'' or ``dry run'' mode

 Increase script output verbosity.